lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 };
 ```

-One question that you may have now, is that, if now each texture can have different mip map levels, should we have
+One question that you may have now, is that, if now each texture can have different mip map levels, should we have specific texture samplers
-specific texture samplers per image.
-If you remember, when creating the samplers, we used the `SamplerCreateInfo` struct
-which had the following attribute: `max_lod`.
+per image.
+If you remember, when creating the samplers, we used the `SamplerCreateInfo` struct which had the following attribute: `max_lod`.
 This should have the number of mip map levels.
-Should we have separate
-texture samplers per texture?
-Not really, we set the `max_lod` attribute to `LOD_CLAMP_NONE` (`VK_LOD_CLAMP_NONE`).
+Should we have separate texture samplers per texture?
+Not really, we set the `max_lod`
+attribute to `LOD_CLAMP_NONE` (`VK_LOD_CLAMP_NONE`).
 This flag basically says that we can use all the available levels.
-Therefore, no need to create separate samplers.
+Therefore, no need
+to create separate samplers.

 ## Camera

-We will create a new class named `ViewData` to support moving around the scene.
-It will be included in the
+We will create a new struct named `ViewData` to support moving around the scene.
+It will be included in the `src/eng/scene.zig` file and
-`src/eng/scene.zig` file and its is quite simple:
+its is quite simple:

 ```zig
 pub const ViewData = struct {